anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-2.md

 Here, I'm passing in an IP address (the MCU's address in this case), and getting back a (hopefully) valid DNS answer pointing all domains to that IP.

-Run the code again and make sure everything looks right:

 With that in place, it's trivial to have the DNS server send back the answer to each question.
 Make the following addition to the `DNSServer` class:

 ```python {hl_lines=[14,15]}